vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 amount of reward it receives.
 This means maximizing not immediate reward, but cumulative reward in the long run.
 The *reward hypothesis*:
-*All of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal (called reward)."*
+*"All of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal (called reward)."*
 We must provide rewards to the agent in such a way that in maximizing them it